Here’s a look at the best running gifts for guys in 2018:

 6. Tifosi Jet FC Sunglasses

-Sweat from your face improves the grip!
+Sweat from your face actually improves the grip!
 Instead of causing the glasses to slide off your face, the rubber nose piece uses any moisture to form a seal with your skin.
-They’re designed for physical exertions and all-weather use.
+They’re designed for physical exertion and all-weather use.

 The lenses protect your eyes from UV rays, debris, and other hazards.
 Aside from running, they’re also great for cycling and other outdoor activities.

 Of course, you’re not going to need to wear sunglasses every time you run.
-These glasses include a zippered shell case for easy storage.
+So these glasses include a zippered shell case for easy storage.

 - Sunglasses designed for runners